madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 When we replace :math:`f(x_k)` with :math:`f_k`, :math:`f(x_1)` with
 :math:`f_1` and the integrals with :math:`S_k` and :math:`T_k`, respectively,
-equation :eq:`gauss-eq` no longer holds true.
+equation :eq:`gauss-pdf-eq` no longer holds true.
 We seek to minimize the sum of the squares of the residuals:

     .. math::
-       :label: gauss-resid
+       :label: gauss-pdf-resid

        \sum_{k=1}^n \varepsilon_k^2 =
            \sum_{k=1}^n \left(-\left(f_k - f_1\right) + A S_k + B T_k\right)^2